achingbrain/electron-adventure/exercises/ipc_receive/problem.md

 ## Prerequisites

-If you have not completed the `ipc-receive` exercise, please clone the repo `achingbrain/electron-adventure-solution` and check out the `ipc-receive` tag.
+If you have not completed the `ipc-receive` exercise, please clone the repo `achingbrain/electron-adventure-solution` and check out `ipc-receive`.

 ```
 $ git clone https://github.com/achingbrain/electron-adventure-solution